Noroff-FEU-Assignments/cross-course-project-Gronnfrosk/READMR.md

 This project is a website built as a fictional online game shop, the universe of games.

 ## Description
 GameHub is an online shop where users can purchase computer games.
 This gaming marketplace lets you buy tons of video games online for any device.
 Target audience are gamers aged 18 to 25, that would either like to purchase games or would like to sell games they have finished playing.

 The website contains 10 pages such as:
-- Homa page
+1. Home page
-- Contact page
+2. Contact page
-- Game list page
+3. Game list page
-- Game detail page
+4. Game detail page
-- Sign in page
+5. Sign in page
-- Profile page
+6. Profile page
-- Information page
+7. Information page
-- Saved games page
+8. Saved games page
-- Chechout page
+9. Chechout page
-- Chechout success page
+10. Chechout success page

-### The website key points:
+### More about the website:
 - Responsive across screen sizes.
 - Neat and semantic HTML.
 - Following WCAG principles and DRY priciple.
 - Design grade: 10/10
-- Tecnical grade: 10/10
+- Tecnical grade: 9/10

 ## Built With
 - HTML